mustafauys/Flutter-UI/README.md

-# Revamped User Interface Design.
+# Developable Interface Design

-I redesigned the user interface of Instagram in this application.
-It can be improved further.
+A simple interface work, it can be further improved.

 ## Screens